MassimoDaul/Kaggle/README.md

     # Make sure the quotes are there, as spacing is wierd

-    # in your python console run:
+    # in your python run:

     import nltk